Gas vs induction: two philosophies

 Need professional Thermador Cooktop service?

-If troubleshooting doesn’t resolve the issue, our factory-certified Thermador technicians can help.
+If troubleshooting doesn’t resolve the issue, our certified Thermador technicians can help.
 We service all Thermador Cooktop models across all 50 states with genuine OEM parts and a 30-day labor warranty.
 Schedule service online — same-day booking available.

 Related Thermador resources